thursdaybw/project_status_and_logs/vscode_lando_xdebug_part_1.md

 ## Executive Summary

 We're working on setting up Xdebug in a Lando + VSCode environment, ensuring it works for both website debugging and CLI scripts.
 We've researched existing guides, formulated a setup guide, and started working through the guide.
-We've encountered an issue with hitting breakpoints in VSCode, which we're currently troubleshooting.
+We've encountered an issue with hitting breakpoints in VSCode, which we have resolved for CLI scripts and as yet have not resolved for web scripts.

 ## Plan: